Warren Davidson

 Warren Earl Davidson (born March 1, 1970) is an American politician and former military officer serving as the U.S. representative for Ohio's 8th congressional district since 2016.
-The district, which was once represented by House Speaker John Boehner, includes a swath of suburban and exurban territory between Cincinnati and Dayton.
-Before entering politics, he was an officer in United States Army special operations and led his family's manufacturing business.
+The district includes a swath of suburban and exurban territory between Cincinnati and Dayton.
 Davidson is a member of the Republican Party.

 Personal life

 Davidson was born and raised in Sidney, Ohio, graduating from Sidney High School in 1988.

 Davidson met his wife, Lisa, in 1991 while he was entering West Point and she was serving as a missionary setting up Backyard Bible Clubs for Ohio churches.
 They married in 1995 and have two children.
 They reside in Troy, a suburb of Dayton.

 Military career

 Assignments

 Davidson enlisted in the Army after graduating from high school in 1988.
 After training, he was stationed in Germany with the 3rd Infantry Division, and witnessed the fall of the Berlin Wall.
 Soon thereafter he attended the United States Military Academy, graduating in 1995.
 He left with an officers' commission and a degree in American history, minoring in mechanical engineering.
 After West Point, he went to Army Ranger School and ROP indoctrination in 1996, subsequently spending time in the elite 75th Ranger Regiment, 101st Airborne Division and The Old Guard.
 He separated honorably from the Army in 2000.

 Davidson returned to serve in a new capacity at his alma mater when he was appointed to the 2020 United States Military Academy Board of Visitors.